symfony/symfony-docs/quick_tour/the_view.rst

 ----------------------------------

-One of the best feature of Twig is its extensibility via tags, filters, and functions; Symfony2 comes bundled with many built-in ones to ease the web designer work.
+One of the best feature of Twig is its extensibility via tags, filters, and functions.
+Symfony2 comes bundled with many of these built-in to ease the work of the template designer.

 Including other Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The best way to share a snippet of code between several distinct templates is
-to define a template that can then be included into another one.
+to create a new template that can then be included from other templates.

 Create an ``embedded.html.twig`` template: